akinjide/akinjide-www/content/2019/reducing-search-space.md

 ## First Iteration

-The Below code is not performant but I utilized [Closures and Lexical scoping][] to accomplish the initial program.
+The below code is not performant but I utilized [Closures and Lexical scoping][] to accomplish the initial program.
 Even though the code below uses an [Array][], a similar data structure can be used in replace:

 ```javascript
 function offsetFactory(startWithNumber, count) {